This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-On the other hand, the softer, more flexible skull of a newborn leaves the brain more exposed and vulnerable.
-If a fracture does occur, it has the potential to cause more damage and injury.
+On the other hand, a newborn’s softer, more flexible skull leaves the brain more exposed and vulnerable.
+If a fracture does occur, it can cause more damage and injury.

 Causes of Fractures

 Instruments used by the person delivering the baby may include forceps and vacuum extractors.
 The doctor may use these instruments if delivery is difficult and the baby and mother need extra assistance.
-The instruments can easily cause the skull to fracture in several different ways if too much force.
+The instruments can easily cause the skull to fracture if the doctor uses too much force.

 Spontaneous skull fractures may occur simply because the baby’s head is under tremendous pressure.
-As it comes out of the womb it is squeezed through past the pelvis, which can press on the head to a large degree, and then it has to pass through the birth canal.
+As it comes out of the womb, it is squeezed through past the pelvis, which can press on the head to a large degree, and then it has to pass through the birth canal.
 Most infants emerge undamaged, but this pressure can, in some cases, lead to fractures.